MicrosoftDocs/azure-docs/articles/spring-apps/quickstart-provision-standard-consumption-plan-service-instance.md

 ms.custom: devx-track-java
 ---

-# Quickstart: Provision an Azure Spring Apps Standard Consumption plan service instance
+# Quickstart: Provision an Azure Spring Apps Standard consumption plan service instance

 > [!NOTE]
 > Azure Spring Apps is the new name for the Azure Spring Cloud service.
 Although the service has a new name, you'll see the old name in some places for a while as we work to update assets such as screenshots, videos, and diagrams.